Iran threat prompted more security at Trump rally as officials warn of potential for copycat attacks

 Defense officials who continue to receive protection include then-Defense Secretary Mark Esper, retired Army Gen. Mark Milley, who was chairman of the Joint Chiefs of Staff, and retired Marine Gen. Frank McKenzie, who headed U.S. Central Command at the time and was in charge of the operation.

 Madhani reported from Las Vegas and Colvin from Milwaukee.
-Associated Press writers Alanna Durkin Richer, Zeke Miller, Rebecca Santana and Matthew Lee in Washington and Jim Mustian in New York contributed to this report.
+Associated Press writers Alanna Durkin Richer, Zeke Miller, Rebecca Santana and Matthew Lee in Washington and Edith M. Lederer and Jim Mustian in New York contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.